 How to avoid common sales proposal mistakes

-The difference between a sale and a fail is oftentimes a missed focus on the detailing of the sales proposal.
+The difference between a sale and a fail is oftentimes a missed focus on the detailing of the sales proposal template.
 Such rookie mistakes can actually cost you a sale.
-So, here are a few steps to take that will help you create a sales proposal that is engaging and error-free:
+So, here are a few steps to take that will help you create a sales proposal template that is engaging and error-free:

 - Keep the content simple, short and to the point.
 It should be easy enough for a 6th grader to understand.
 This would also mean keeping industry-specific jargon to a minimum.You could use a tool like Hemingway app to assess the reader-friendliness of the proposal.